ritchie-tg/Arduino_Data_Monitor-HTTP-/README.md

 # Arduino_Data_Monitor-HTTP-
-Arduino webserver features DDNS.
-It monitors mains electric, temperature, and humidity.
+An Arduino Uno webserver featuring DDNS via DUCKDNS.
+It monitors the mains electric for blackouts, temperature, and humidity.
+Clients can GET the HTTP server to get sensor values, readings, or statisitics.
+Additional features include remote reset, remote RTC time setup, in addition to other crafted landing pages.
+Multiport support.
+Increased security by disabling / landing page and using a not so well-known port.
+Enjoy.

 <hr>
 <p align="center">